Hubberston Circular Walk (Milford Haven)

-- Climb the steps below Hakin Bridge and use the pedestrian crossing to cross the busy road and turn right into St Anne's Road.
+- Climb the steps on the Hakin side of Victoria Bridge (an adjacent ramp is also available if required) and use the pedestrian crossing to cross the busy road.
+Turn left after crossing and then right into St Anne's Road.

-- At the bottom of Chapel Street you can turn left to admire the view at Hakin Point and then turn right onto a narrow enclosed path.
+- At the bottom of Chapel Street you can turn left to admire the view at Hakin Point and then turn right up Chapel Street (past The Point) onto a narrow and enclosed path on the left.
 This path soon opens out and becomes a lovely cliff top walk with more beautiful views of Milford Haven waterway and its' associated industrial developments - this is a great place to view shipping movements in the Haven.

-- Eventually the path descends and forks.
-Take the left fork into a wooded section at the end of which is a waymarker pointing left and right.
+- Eventually the path forks.
+Take the left fork and descend into a wooded section at the end of which the path continues to both the left and right.
 The right turn is an easier walk but the left turn is far more interesting.